woodRock/woodrock.github.io/src/assets/home.md

 Tinkerer / Engineer in the making

-Third-year engineering student majoring in Software.
+Fourth-year engineering student majoring in Software.
 Finding an opportunity to apply and expand my knowledge.
 Highly motivated and ready learn new things, with experience in the service industry and a passion for all things tech.

 I spend my time productively doing the following: